On Runge type theorems for solutions to strongly uniformly parabolic operators: Introduction

+Significantly, many important applications of Runge type results for solitions to parabolic operators were discovered at the beginning of the XXI-st century, especially to Euler and Navier-Stokes equations of Hydrodynamics and to some inverse problems of Mathematical Physics, see \cite{EP-S15}, \cite{G-FRZ}, \cite{RueSa}.

-On the other hand, the non-standard Cauchy problem for solutions to the parabolic equations in cylinder domains with the Cauchy data on a part of the lateral side of the cylinder behaves much more like the ill-posed Cauchy problem for solutions to elliptic systems, see, for instance, \cite{ShTaLMS}, \cite[Ch.
+Our primary interest is the non-standard Cauchy problem for solutions to the parabolic equations in cylinder domains with the Cauchy data on a part of the lateral side of the cylinder that behaves much more like the ill-posed Cauchy problem for solutions to elliptic systems, see, for instance, \cite{ShTaLMS}, \cite[Ch.
 10]{Tark36} for the elliptic theory and \cite{KuSh}, \cite{MMT17}, \cite{VKShLame}, \cite{PuSh15}, for the parabolic theory in the Sobolev type spaces.
 The approximation theorems for Runge's pairs in the Lebesgue type spaces are crucial for this type of problems because they provide both dense solvability and a possibility to construct the approximate solutions to the problems, see \cite{Merg56}, \cite{MaHa74}, \cite[Theorem 7.6]{ShTaLMS}, and \cite[Corollary 3.5]{VKShLame}, respectively.
 Actually, the non-standard ill-posed Cauchy problem for the parabolic operators plays essential role in the development of non-invasive methods of Cardiology, see, for instance, \cite[\S 4]{KSU_ZAMM}.
 Please, note that formulations of such problems do not usually use initial data at a suitable time $t=t_0$ and hence we do not need to pose them in the cylinder domains.

-In the present paper we consider approximation theorems for solutions to the strongly uniformly parabolic matrix differential operator ${\mathcal L} = \partial _t + L$ on a strip ${\mathbb R}^{n} \times \mathcal{I} $, where $\mathcal{I} $ is an interval on the time axis, $L$ is a strongly elliptic operator with bounded regular coefficients on the strip admitting the bilateral fundamental solution and possessing the Unique Continuation Property with respect to the space variables.
+Thus, in the present paper we consider approximation theorems for solutions to the strongly uniformly parabolic matrix differential operator ${\mathcal L} = \partial _t - L$ on a strip ${\mathbb R}^{n} \times \mathcal{I} $, where $\mathcal{I} $ is an (open) interval on the time axis, $(-L)$ is a strongly elliptic operator with bounded regular coefficients on the strip.
+We additionally assume that both ${\mathcal L}$ and its formal adjoint operator ${\mathcal L}^*$ admit bilateral fundamental solutions and possess the Unique Continuation Property with respect to the space variables.
+The normality property for the fundamental solution plays an essential role in the considerations.
 As far as the topic targets the problems without initial data, the presented approach is fit for both the parabolic and backwards parabolic operators.